HR-CMGT/Javascript-Machine-Learning/README.md

 # Javascript

-Javascript allows us to use ML in web projects and quickly publish results.
+Javascript allows us to publish our projects online, and provides easy ways to visualise our results using html and css.

 ### K-Nearest-Neighbour